Sansho

 About Sansho

-Sansho is a Prague restaurant with confirmed Michelin Plate recognition for 2026 and a casual dress code.
-Those two verified details give the page its clearest shape: this is a recognized option to keep on a Prague dining shortlist, but not a venue where the practical experience should be assumed beyond what has been confirmed.
-The verified practical details are limited, so the ideal way to use this page is as a planning checkpoint rather than a complete booking brief: confirm the current menu, booking process, any group-specific needs directly with the restaurant before committing.
+Sansho is a Prague restaurant with Michelin Plate recognition for 2026 and a casual dress code.
+It is a recognized option to keep on a Prague dining shortlist.
+Practical details are limited, so use this page as a planning checkpoint rather than a complete booking brief: confirm the current menu, booking process, any group-specific needs directly with the restaurant before committing.

-The clearest verified distinction is timing, which matters if you are building meals around sightseeing, arrivals, or other reservations.
+Timing is a key distinction, important if you are building meals around sightseeing, arrivals, or other reservations.
 Sansho serves lunch Monday through Friday from 11:30 AM to 3 PM, dinner Tuesday through Friday plus Saturday from 5 PM to 11 PM.
-It is closed on Sunday, Monday is lunch-only based on the verified hours.
-That means the restaurant may work differently depending on whether you are trying to anchor a weekday lunch, a midweek dinner, or a Saturday evening meal.
+It is closed on Sunday, Monday is lunch-only.
+The restaurant may work differently depending on whether you are trying to anchor a weekday lunch, a midweek dinner, or a Saturday evening meal.

 Choose it for a recognized Prague meal with casual dress